-Golden Retriever’s Personality: Dogs and Migraine
+Golden Retriever’s Personality: Best Family Dog for Migraine

 I’ve gathered some stories about Golden Retrievers’ personalities and their hearts of gold to explain how they are helping some women with migraine.
 So many of us benefit from our pets, especially when living with a chronic illness.
 They give us support and love in ways others can’t.
-I want to highlight a few of these amazing dogs and the powerful migraine advocate they are supporting.
+I want to highlight a few of these amazing dogs and the powerful migraine advocates they are supporting.
 I simply asked my migraine friends to tell me about how their Golden Retriever’s personality has helped them through living with migraine.

 Golden Retriever Migraine Helpers